CDT Day 91: Berthoud Pass to Williams Fork via Silverthorne alt. – Tired Ridgewalk Camp to Weight is Lifted Camp

 Total miles: 1602.4

 Today was filled with undeniable natural beauty, pretty much from start to finish.
-SpiceRack and I, as well as many other hikers, have had more than our fair share of that on the CDT so far, but I, and maybe I can speak for her as well, felt a new appreciation for it while freezing, sweating, gasping, and laughing along the Divide today.
-Pressure makes a habit of building slowly, imperceptibly until a final breakdown or healthy release.
+SpiceRack and I have had more than our fair share of that on the CDT so far.
+Today, I felt a new appreciation for it while freezing, sweating, gasping, and laughing along the Divide.
+In other news, pressure makes a habit of building slowly, imperceptibly until a final breakdown or healthy release.
 We were fortunate to feel the latter.

 We warmed up in the next valley on a sunny traverse around Vasquez Peak, only marginally disturbed by the constant hum of a nearby mining operation.
 A few steep switchbacks pointed us at a long, high ridge that we would somehow sweep around and find ourselves on top of.
 It was an intimidating scene.
 This is where the pressure became overbearing.